 Lexivon V9 Hatchet Review: A Budget Fiskars X5

-I am a big supporter of bringing a compact hatchet when backpacking, on day hikes, or any time you are out in the wild.
-I have a bunch different compact hatchets that I love, but decided to try the Lexicon V9 on a bit of a whim (because it was so cheap).
+I’m a big supporter of carrying a compact hatchet when backpacking, on day hikes, or any time you are out in the wild.
+So, I already had a bunch of compact hatchets I’ve carried over the years.
+But the Lexivon V9 is so affordable (about half the price of the Fiskars), that I had to give it a shot.

-Small hatchets like the V9 are not meant to act as your standard kindling hatchet at home or at the campsite.
+Small hatchets like the Lexivon V9 (or V10) are not meant to act as your standard kindling hatchet at home or the campsite.
 They are for carrying in your pack when size and weight matter the most.
-Whether it’s backpacking or even just day hiking – people get lost or hurt all the time, and an axe can be a life-saving tool in an emergency (more on that here).
+Whether it’s backpacking or even just day hiking – people get lost or hurt all the time, and an axe can be a life-saving tool in an emergency (see why).

 Length9″ (22.8cm)9″ (22.8cm)